How to Access and Read the iPhone SMS Text Message Backup Files

 read iphone sms database file

 If you want to access and read the iPhone SMS backup file, you’ve come to the right place.
-We’ll walk you through how to access this file of all your text messages, and then how to read it.
+We’ll walk you through how to access this text message file, which contains all of an iPhones text messages, SMS, MMS, and iMessages, and also show you how to read the files contents.
+This trick works for both Mac OS X and Windows.

 iPhone SMS Backup File Location on Mac

-Your SMS/text messages are backed up and buried deep within the standard iPhone backup location located at:
+First things first, let’s get to the backup file which contains the texts and imessages.
+Your SMS/text messages are backed up and buried deep within the standard iPhone backup location.

 ~/Library/Application Support/MobileSync/Backup/